-Before you install cork flooring in your home, read reviews of the type of flooring, decide if it is the best flooring for your kitchen, living room, or basement by considering its pros and cons as well as its durability and maintenance requirements.
+Before you install cork flooring in your home, read reviews of different types of flooring & decide if it’s best for your kitchen, living room, or basement by considering its pros and cons as well as its durability and maintenance requirements.

 Cork Flooring Pros